syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ### Exploring Color Customization

-Using these CSS variables, you can easily customize the color variables.
-For example, to customize the primary color variable in this theme, you can simply change its value in the root values.
+Through the utilization of these CSS variables, customization of the color variables becomes remarkably straightforward.
+For example, to customize the primary color variable in this theme, simply modify its value in the root values.

 **Default primary value**